 Call Ray’s Complete Plumbing today for a free quote on a new heat pump water heater: (941) 205-2133

 DISLCAIMER: The tax credit information contained within this website is provided for informational purposes only and is not intended to substitute for expert advice from a professional tax/financial planner or the Internal Revenue Service (IRS).
 The information is subject to change, and Ray’s Complete Plumbing does not guarantee the accuracy of the information provided.
-For the most updated information on the federal tax credits, visit energystar.gov
+For the most updated information on the federal tax credits, visit energystar.gov or IRS.gov.

 *NOTE FROM ENERGY STAR: Under the tax code, eligible equipment must “meet or exceed the highest efficiency tier (not including any advanced tier) established by the Consortium for Energy Efficiency which is in effect as of the beginning of the calendar year.
 The eligibility requirements are subject to change based on the final CEE Criteria and the Internal Revenue Service (IRS).”